Biela's Comet: Confirmation as periodic

 In 1832, Greek-Austrian astronomer Georgios Konstantinos Vouris published his own calculations of the elliptical orbit of the comet entitled: Elliptical orbit calculation of Biela's Comet from 96 observations of the year 1832 (Elliptische bahnbere chung des Biela'schen cometen aus 96 beobachtungen des Jahres 1832).
-His article was a comprehensive overview of the elliptical orbital of Biela's Comet.
+His article was a comprehensive overview of the elliptical orbit of Biela's Comet.

 The 1839 apparition was extremely unfavourable and no observations were made as the comet never came closer than 1.8 AU from Earth since the comet was on the other side of the Sun.
 During 1839 the comet never had a solar elongation greater than 50 degrees.

+Despite its disintegration, Rudolf Falb predicted in 1899 that it would collide with earth on 1899-11-13, destroying it.
+The prediction "caused no little dismay among the poorer classes of the Continental peasantry".

+Biela and Lexell's comet may have inspired Edgar Allan Poe's The Conversation of Eiros and Charmion (1839).